Karsten Schwan: Biography

 Schwan grew up in Oldenburg, Germany, the second of five children to Werner and Erika Schwans.
-He had a life-changing experience in his teens when his father who worked for the West German-American military was sent to El Paso, Texas for two years.
+He had a life-changing experience in his teens when his father, who worked for the West German-American military, was sent to El Paso, Texas, for two years.
 It sparked in him a love of travel and of the U.S. His hobbies included reading science fiction books, hiking, and gardening.
 An East Frisian man, he greatly enjoyed starting his day with a big breakfast of fresh bread and cheese, and a regular Teetied with a traditional East Frisian tea ceremony.

 He earned his B.S. degree at West Germany’s Christian-Albrechts Universitaet.
-Later, he received M.S. and Ph.D. degrees from Carnegie Mellon University where he began his research in high performance computing, addressing operating and programming systems support for the Cm* multiprocessor.
+Later, he received M.S. and Ph.D. degrees from Carnegie Mellon University where he began his research in high-performance computing, addressing operating and programming systems support for the Cm* multiprocessor.
 During the graduate school, he married Cheryl Gaimon, who later becomes Regents’ Professor at Georgia Institute of Technology.
 His thesis, “Tailoring Software for Multiple Processor Systems,” was selected as one of six theses in 1982 to be printed as a book in the “Computer Science Series” by UMI Research Press.

-In 1983, Schwan started at Ohio State University as an Assistant Professor.
+In 1983, Schwan started at Ohio State University as an assistant professor.
 He has two children: Valerie Ringland and Phillip Gaimon.

 He established the PArallel, Real-time Systems (PARTS) Laboratory, containing both custom embedded processors and commercial parallel machines, and conducting research on operating and programming system support for cluster computing and for adaptive real-time systems.
-In 1988, Schwan moved to Georgia Institute of Technology as an Associate Professor with tenure.
+In 1988, Schwan moved to Georgia Institute of Technology as an associate professor with tenure.
 In 2001 he co-founded CERCS, the Center for Experimental Research in Computer Systems.
 He became a Regents' professor in 2010.

-He had two children with Cheryl, Valerie Ringland and Phil Gaimon.